Hamiltonian Neural PDE Solvers through Functional Approximation: Introduction

 Physics is remarkably complex; a set of governing laws can produce endlessly diverse and interesting phenomena.
 In an effort to unify governing laws, Hamiltonian mechanics describes physical phenomena under the Principle of Least Action, whereby the trajectory of a system evolves because it has locally the least action.
 Remarkably, the minimization of action can derive nearly all physical phenomena, from kinematics to quantum mechanics, suggesting an underlying, fundamental property of nature.
 Rather than describing physics through forces and masses, such as in Newtonian mechanics, using energy and symmetries allows for an elegant and unifying perspective of physical systems.

 Despite the long history of Hamiltonian mechanics, most current numerical and neural PDE solvers operate within a Newtonian framework.
 This has been very successful; forces and masses are easy to intuitively understand, and both numerical and neural solvers have found important, practical uses.
-However, motivated by natural conservation laws and symmetries that arise from Hamiltonian mechanics, we seek to investigate neural PDE surrogates that operate in this framework.
+However, motivated by natural conservation laws and symmetries that arise from Hamiltonian mechanics, we seek to investigate neural PDE solvers that operate in this framework.
 We find that the Hamiltonian framework brings inductive biases that improve model performance, especially when conserving energy-like quantities.

-Extending Hamiltonian mechanics to neural PDE surrogates requires both theoretical and implementation insights.
+Extending Hamiltonian mechanics to neural PDE solvers requires both theoretical and implementation insights.
 In particular, most PDEs are used to describe continuum systems (fluids, waves, elastic bodies, etc.); as such, infinite-dimensional Hamiltonian mechanics are needed.
-Within this setup, the Hamiltonian is defined as a functional that maps from input fields to a scalar, often interpreted as the energy of the system.
+In this setup, the Hamiltonian is defined as a functional that maps from input fields to a scalar, often interpreted as the energy of the system.
 The variational or functional derivative of the Hamiltonian then contains dynamical information that evolves the system.
-This introduces new modeling challenges; in particular, no current neural architecture can theoretically model this infinite-dimensional to scalar mapping, let alone have meaningful functional derivatives.
+This introduces interesting modeling challenges; in particular, the need to approximate infinite-dimensional to scalar mappings and for the approximation to have functional derivatives.

-In this paper, we introduce the \textit{Neural Functional}, an architecture that can provably represent functionals in the linear case and implicitly learn functional derivatives.
-Through automatic differentiation, its functional derivative can obtained and optimized in a Hamiltonian framework to predict future PDE states.
-We evaluate the Hamiltonian Neural Functional (HNF) on three PDE systems and find both high accuracy and generalization capabilities, which we hypothesize arise from inductive biases to conserve energy.
-Beyond predicting PDEs, functionals arise in many physical systems, opening interesting opportunities to apply and improve neural functionals for other meaningful uses.
+In this paper, we consider models based on a learnable kernel integral, a framework that can provably approximate linear functionals and implicitly learn functional derivatives.
+Through automatic differentiation, functional derivatives can be obtained and optimized in a Hamiltonian framework to predict future PDE states.
+This allows the development of Hamiltonian Neural Solvers (HNS), which we evaluate on three PDE systems and find both high accuracy and generalization capabilities, which we hypothesize arise from inductive biases to conserve energy.
 Code and datasets for this work are released at \url{https://github.com/anthonyzhou-1/hamiltonian_pdes}.